Safety Activity Checkpoints

 Before any activity is considered, please read and understand Safety-Wise (Ch.
-4 of Volunteer Essentials)
+4 of Volunteer Essentials).
+This addresses:

 - Transporting girls

 When preparing for any activity with girls, refer to the Safety Activity Checkpoints (SAC) written specifically for that particular activity.
 Use this handy Safety Activity Matrix to quickly check which activities are appropriate for your age group, and whether you’ll need advance approval.
 Click on the activity name to view the checkpoints.

 For tips on using the checkpoints, read this introduction.